saastechacademy/foundation/project-ideas/inventory-mgmt/createOrderItemInventoryReservation.md

 **Service Execution:**

-The `reserveProductInventory` service is called with the following input parameters:
+The `createOrderItemInventoryReservation` service is called with the following input parameters:

 | Parameter         | Value        |
 |------------------|--------------|